scottsb/recruiter-shame/README.md

 commonly circulated are the horror stories of how recruitment agencies attempt to sell their services to companies with open positions.

-Unfortunately, despite just how bad some of these actors are, they stay in business, partly because business is done at a distance, so each party doesn't know how the other party is being treated.
+Unfortunately, despite just how bad some of these agencies are, they stay in business, partly because business is done at a distance, so each party doesn't know how the other party is being treated.
 This has the effect of tarnishing the entire recruitment industry's reputation, which is unfortunate, as these agencies can be truly valuable parts of the employment ecosystem.

-The goal of this project is to publicly identify the bad actors so that hopefully they can be avoided.
+The goal of this project is to publicly identify the bad actors so that they can be avoided.

 ## What these lists will include